struct/isoalloc/PERFORMANCE.md

 If necessary you can adjust the value of `HUGE_PAGE_SZ` in `conf.h` to reflect the size on your system.

 ## Caches and Memoization

 There are a few important caches and memoization techniques used in IsoAlloc.
 These significantly improve the performance of alloc/free hot paths and keep the design as simple as possible.

 ### Zone Freelist Cache

 Each zone contains an array of bitslots that represent free chunks in that zone.
 The allocation hot path searches this cache first in the hopes that the zone has a free chunk available that fits the allocation request.
 Allocating chunks from this cache is a lot faster than iterating through a zones bitmap for a free bitslot.
 This cache is refilled whenever it is low.
+Free'd chunks are added to this cache after they've been in the quarantine.

 ### Chunk to Zone Lookup